We at Paessler use IT-related terms constantly and we are very much aware of the “The Imposter Syndrome” in IT

 WMI stands for Windows Management Instrumentation.
 Designed by Microsoft, it is an infrastructure for the standardized management of data and information that is device independent.

 A server is a computer or system that provides resources, data, services, or programs to other computers, known as clients, over a network.
 In theory, whenever computers share resources with client machines they are considered servers.

 SNMP stands for Simple Network Monitoring Protocol.
 It is a protocol for management information transfer in networks, for use in LANs especially.

 Active Directory (AD) is a directory service created by Microsoft for use in a Windows Server environment.

-Bandwidth is measured as the amount of data that can be transferred from one point to another within a network in a specific amount of time.
-Typically, bandwidth is expressed as a bitrate and measured in bits per second (bps).
-It refers to the transmission capacity of a connection and is an important factor when determining the quality and speed of a network.
+Bandwidth is the amount of data that can be transferred from one point to another within a network in a specific amount of time.
+It is measured in bits per second.

 An IP address (internet protocol address) is a numerical representation that uniquely identifies a specific interface on the network.
-Addresses in IPv4 are 32-bits long.
-This allows for a maximum of 4,294,967,296 (232) unique addresses.
-Addresses in IPv6 are 128-bits, which allows for 3.4 x 1038 (2128) unique addresses.

 Ping is a command-line utility to test the reachability of a networked device.
 It sends a echo request and expects an echo reply from the target host.

 Syslog is a protocol used to send system log or event messages to a specific server.
 It is primarily used to collect device logs in a central location...